SeunguLyu/robot_localization/README.md

 ### Improvements

 Our current implementation of `update_particles_with_odom()` is a rather crude approach that breaks down frame translation and rotation into smaller steps, resulting in a longer run-time.
 However, this can be optimized with a more elegant approach of using a combination of rotation matrixes and the Numpy library.
-This way, the frame translation and rotation can be easily represented as matrix multiplications.
+This way, the frame translation, and rotation can be easily represented as matrix multiplications.

 ### Lessons